gmt-china/china-geospatial-data/README-en.md

 ## Maintainer

-The data in this project is provided by users and maintained by [GMT China Community](https://gmt-china.org/).
+The data in this project is provided by users and maintained by the [GMT China Community](https://gmt-china.org/).